 So what is marginal cost?
 Well, let's say you are up and running making 100 pizzas every day.
 The marginal cost is that little additional expense it will cost you to make the 101st pizza (and the 102nd, the 103rd, and so on).
-If there is extra space in your oven and it is already hot and your hourly workers hours haven't finished yet, then the additional cost for that next pizza is just the cost of the ingredients, so a low marginal cost.
+If there is extra space in your oven and it is already hot and your hourly workers' shifts haven't finished yet, then the additional cost for that next pizza is just the cost of the ingredients, so a relatively low marginal cost.
 However, if the oven is full and your hourly workers need to stay and work overtime to make that 101st pizza in a new batch, now you're paying additional costs for labor and to heat the oven so the marginal cost of that 101st pizza is quite high.
 From a business perspective, you would want to make that 101st pizza so long as you can sell it for more than its marginal cost.
 If you do, you'll help pay for the hourly workers, the oven, the store rent, your salary, and so on.
 If you should be so lucky that all your fixed and variable cost are already covered, then additional revenues you take in from that 101st pizza above the marginal cost will be pure profit.

 Marginal cost matters from a social perspective.
 As long as a customer is willing to pay more than the marginal cost for that pizza, then everyone is better off.
 You're better off because you get extra revenue to either cover your variable costs or to add to your profits.
 Your customer is better off because, well, they just had a pizza they wanted!
 In fact, even if the customer paid exactly the marginal cost you wouldn't be any worse off and the customer would be better off.